juhapekkaeloranta/todo-app-mobx-react/README.md

 Next?

-Ideally the IndexedDB would be observable by it self -> one store in the browser
+Ideally the IndexedDB (Dexie) would be observable by it self -> one store in the browser
   - persistency
   - indexes
   - web standard (vs a library)
   - existing solutions for backend sync

+EDIT: Added dexie-observable.
+Now dexie updates are detected!
+- Still problem with updates to MobX state.
+But!
+- Allow updates only to Dexie?
+Then propagate those to MobX
+- MobX for easy use of observables
+- => flux pattern?

 Still mismatch between indexdb data schemas and relational?
 - relational vs keyvalue